AtulKumar0001/FarmersKrishiMandi/README.md

 NEXT_PUBLIC_GEMINI_API_KEY=        # Your Gemini API key
-NEXT_PUBLIC_YOUTUBE_VIDEO_URL=     # Tutorial video URL for farmers NEXT_SUPABASE_DOMAIN=              # Your Supabase domain (without https://)
+NEXT_PUBLIC_YOUTUBE_VIDEO_URL=     # Tutorial video URL for farmers NEXT_SUPABASE_DOMAIN=              # Your Supabase domain (without https://) NEXT_PUBLIC_DEPLOYED_BLOCKCHAIN_FACTORY_CONTRACT_ADDRESS    # Deployed factory address ( find the contract and factory contract in the krishiMandi contracts folder and deploy on remix)
+#Contract ABI is hardCoded in ContractRequests.tsx file(If you change the contract and need to replace ABI)

 4. Run the Application